Restaurant Promotion Ideas During Covid-19 Restrictions

 Many diners are still choosing to eat at home, but your restaurant can appeal to those customers with various takeout or delivery specials.
 If you have a current delivery partner like GrubHub or UberEats, contact them to see if they are offering support or promotions.
 If you run your takeout or delivery services in-house, consider running first-time or repeat customer promotions to bring in more business.

 Many restaurants have found it necessary to branch out with their product offerings to appeal to customers who may not consider eating out a priority during the pandemic.
 By offering unique items like grocery staples (eggs, milk, bread, meat, etc.), complete family meals, or meal kits for customers to cook at home, restaurants can bring in revenue in other ways besides traditional takeout, delivery, or dine-in.

 Whether it’s online or via signs at the restaurant, take every opportunity to communicate with customers about how your restaurant is taking precautions.
 Transparency regarding cleaning procedures, mask policies, maximum occupancy regulations, and other safety measures can help customers feel more at ease.

 Cerity — Here for Small Businesses

 At Cerity, we know that businesses are dealing with a lot right now.
-So, we’re here to support restaurants through it all — whether it’s finding unique promotional ideas to deploy throughout the Covid-19 pandemic or finding affordable workers’ comp coverage for restaurants.
+So, we’re here to support restaurants through it all — whether it’s finding unique promotional ideas to deploy throughout the Covid-19 pandemic or finding affordable workers’ comp coverage for restaurants and food trucks.